agentVargas2012R/aws-nestjs-rest-api-demo/README.md

 ## Serverless

 ### Highly Scalable, Available and Redundant
-With Minimal Administration, the was the intention of using serverless architecture.
+With Minimal Administration, this is the intention of using serverless architecture.
 Namely, API Gateway, Lambda, DynamoDB, SNS and SQS.
 Each of these are managed by AWS and can scale with little to no management.